Table of Contents

 Thrush is easy for a doctor to diagnose.
-They will look at your tongue and mouth to check for sores.
-The doctor may scrape one of the sores to get a sample to look at.
-If you have sores in your throat, they may do a throat culture to examine the fungus.
+He or she will look at your tongue and mouth to check for sores.
+The doctor may scrape one of the sores to get a sample to examine.
+If you have sores in your throat, your doctor may do a throat culture to examine the fungus.

 Can thrush be prevented or avoided?

 You can help prevent thrush by practicing good oral hygiene.
 Brush your teeth, and floss every day.
 If you use an inhaler, rinse your mouth out after each use.
 People who have diabetes need to monitor their blood sugar.
+When your blood sugar is high, extra sugar collects in your saliva and fuels candida.
 If you are at risk of getting thrush or have chronic thrush, talk to your doctor about ways to manage the condition.

 You cannot avoid newborns from getting thrush, but you can help lower their risk.